sul-dlss-deprecated/triannon/README.md

 $ rake triannon:jetty_reset
 ```

 This stops jetty, cleans out the jetty directory, recreates it anew from the download, configures jetty for Triannon, and starts jetty.
+It may take a long time (a couple of minutes) for jetty to restart.

 Then check the Solr and Fedora urls again.

 #### Generate root annotations containers in Fedora
-After you ensure that Fedora is running, you need to create the root anno container using the configuration of test rails app created by engine_cart:
+After you ensure that Fedora is running, you need to create the root anno containers using the configuration of test rails app created by engine_cart:

 ```console
 $ cd spec/internal